cprerovsky/kettlebell-emom-website/privacy.md

 - Withdrawal of consent at any time (for cookies/analytics)
 - Complaint to the Austrian Data Protection Authority (Datenschutzbehörde, dsb@dsb.gv.at)

-To exercise your rights, please contact: [your email].
+To exercise your rights, please contact: legal@kbemom.com.

 ## 8. Data Sharing & Third-Party Services
 - Currently, no data is shared with third parties.
-- In future, we may use third-party processors (e.g. Google Analytics, Stripe).
+- In future, we may use third-party processors (e.g. Google Analytics, Stripe, Apple/Google in-app purchases).
 These services will be listed here once implemented.

 ## 9. International Transfers
 If data is transferred outside the EU (e.g. via Google services), we will ensure adequate safeguards such as Standard Contractual Clauses.